The Guides Manual pt. 6 - Being the Second Guide on a Biking Tour

 A week ago, I posted a blog to my website, reminiscing about the time I visited Doha and guided tours over its busiest streets.
 During the early stages of my blog, I began to describe how to safely manoeuvre a group of bicyclists through an avalanche of cars.

 By describing the strategies available, I noticed something.
 Something I had always known and internalized so much I had just assumed it as part of common knowledge.
 However, the revelation that occurred to me, during writing was that this was anything but that.
-Therefore, here is a statement you are not going to believe right away: The last member of a biking group can be the most important one, in regards to the safety of the group.
+Therefore, here is a statement you are not going to believe right away: The last member of a biking group can be the most important one regarding the safety of the group.